We're a place where young people who are going through a tough time can get support.

 - Develop community events and promotions

-Our Youth Reference Group currently meets fortnightly on Tuesdays from 5.30pm to 7.30pm.
+Our Youth Reference Group is currently meets fortnightly on Thursdays from 5:30 to 7:30pm.

 headspace Wagga Wagga is proud to coordinate the Murrumbidgee Youth Mental Health Forum which is held annually in Wagga Wagga.
 This forum was originally implemented in the Murrumbidgee in 2012 and has been a huge success ever since!
 The forum is put together by a local Steering Committee comprising of education providers, mental health professionals and youth service representatives.

-The 2019 Steering Committee comprised of representatives from NSW Department of Education, Mission Australia, Personnel Group, City of Wagga Wagga, Multicultural Council of Wagga Wagga, Relationships Australia Canberra & Region, Rural Advisory Mental Health Program - NSW Department of Health, Community Mental Health - NSW Department of Health, Murrumbidgee Pathways and School-Link - NSW Department of Health.
+The 2021 Steering Committee comprised of representatives from headspace Wagga Wagga, NSW Department of Education, Personnel Group, City of Wagga Wagga, Relationships Australia Canberra & Region, Community Mental Health - NSW Department of Health, Karralika and School-Link - NSW Department of Health.

 The forum invites 10 students from each regional high school and a staff member to attend and find out about current youth mental health trends, ask those difficult questions and develop a project to improve mental health outcomes in their school community.

-Our Community Engagement Officer, Sarah, compiled a 2018 Post Event Report for the Youth Mental Health Forum which not only outlines the aims and objectives of the forum, but also demonstrates the incredible outcomes for school communities.
-To download and read the report, click on the pdf file below!
+Our Community Engagement Officer in 2021 was Cassie, who compiled a Post Event Report for the Youth Mental Health Forum which not only outlines the aims and objectives of the forum, but also demonstrates the incredible outcomes for school communities.
+To download and read the report, click on the pdf file below.